ahmadrezaazimi/ahmadrezaazimi/README.md

 - 👋 Hi, I’m @ahmadrezaazimi
 - 👀 I’m interested in developing and creating new stuff
 - 🌱 I’m currently learning rust proggramming language
-- 💞️ I’m looking to collaborate on e-Commerce using rust-actix web framework
+- 💞️ I’m looking to forward to collaborating on an e-Commerce web application using rust-actix web framework
 - 📫 How to reach me:
 <!---
 ahmadrezaazimi/ahmadrezaazimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.